PES Files for Embroidery

 How long does it take to convert into a PES file for embroidery?

 The time it takes to convert a design into a PES file for embroidery can vary.
 Typically, it will take between 4 to 12 hours, and the duration depends on the size and complexity of the logo or design.
-For instance, if you want to convert a puff embroidery file it may take more time than jacket back embroidery designing.
-In short the larger and more complex designs may require more time for the conversion process.
+Digitzing services like applique, jacket back, chenille, raised embroidery all takes 4-7 hours depending on the complexity of design.
+In short, the larger and more complex designs may require more time for the conversion process.

 How To Open A PES file?